-Severe traumatic brain injury (TBI) is generally progressive through time and can bring about a whole host of brain damage after the initial trauma.
-In many cases, these damages may require long-term rehabilitation and in some cases death.
-Motorcycle accidents, for example, quite often bring about TBI’s.
-In such cases, where the brain injury is caused by the carelessness of another, you will need to speak with a personal injury attorney to see if you can be compensated for your losses.
+Severe traumatic brain injuries (TBI) may be generally progressive through time and can bring about a whole host of brain damage after the initial trauma.
+In many cases, these damages may require long-term rehabilitation, and unfortunately in some cases death.
+Motorcycle accidents, for example, quite often bring about these traumatic injuries.
+In cases where the brain injury is caused by the carelessness of another, you should immediately speak with a personal injury attorney to see if you can be compensated for your losses.

 Rehabilitation can be quite expensive and can run anywhere from $600 to $8,000 a day.
 Health insurance companies don’t always cover these expenses or only for a short period of time.

-When the brain injury is caused by another’s carelessness, you are in definite need of an injury attorney/Brain injury attorney to find out what your rights are.
+When the brain injury is caused by another’s carelessness, you must immediately contact an injury attorney/Brain injury attorney to find out what your rights are.
 A law firm experienced in auto accidents and brain injuries can determine if you qualify for a personal injury lawsuit and let you know exactly what you must do in terms of acquiring medical records, doctors you may want to talk to your family doctor about seeing, and anything else you will need to have your case presented.
 To learn more about our expertise in brain injuries and traumas, read more about our Serious Injury Legal Services, Claims, and Cases.

-Prolonged or permanent effects on consciousness such as coma, brain death and a persistent vegetative state are observed in severe TBI cases.
-If a patient has severe TBI they will be minimally conscious and will end up bed ridden generating bed sores allowing for development of pneumonia and other infections such as sepsis which in turn can generate multi-organ dysfunction (MOD).
+Prolonged or permanent effects on consciousness such as coma, brain death, and a persistent vegetative state are observed in severe TBI cases.
+If a patient has severe TBI they will be minimally conscious and will end up bedridden generating bed sores allowing for the development of pneumonia and other infections such as sepsis which in turn can generate multi-organ dysfunction (MOD).
 When MOD occurs death usually ensues.

 Changes in intracranial fluid pressure can cause a decrease in blood flow to the brain by causing vasospasms (blood vessel constriction) causing neurons to die.
 Increased brain pressure can cause aneurysms to form.
 This is when one side of a blood vessel weakens and balloons out.
 This is like having a big bubble on your vessel which can explode and cause internal bleeding any tissue down the road will not receive oxygenated blood and will die within 4 minutes or so.